Cost cuts help BT profit outpace sliding revenues

 RAISES GUIDANCE

-BT, which competes with Virgin Media VMED.O, TalkTalk (TALK.L) and other corporate providers, has been steadily recovering after profit warnings in 2008 and 2009 over the poor running of its corporate Global Services division, and has also invested heavily in new fiber networks.
+BT, which competes with Virgin Media, TalkTalk and other corporate providers, has been steadily recovering after profit warnings in 2008 and 2009 over the poor running of its corporate Global Services division, and has also invested heavily in new fibre networks.

 The group posted third-quarter revenues down 5 percent at 4.77 billion pounds, slightly below forecasts and down on the previous quarter, but the group said that was due to timing issues on some contracts and it remained on course to meet its full-year sales forecast.